-At Keele I was accepted on the exchange program to study for a semester at Brock University in Ontario.
-As an exchange student I was an ambassador representing both my home university and England, as an example of British culture in general.
+Before Lincoln, I studied at Keele University for my bachelor’s degree.
+I was accepted to Keele’s exchange program to study for a semester at Brock University, Ont., Canada.
+As an exchange student, I was an ambassador representing both my home university and country.
 Travel has always been a part of my life.

-I was born in the tropics of beautiful South Africa, but my family fled because of the high crime and it breaks my heart to see and hear about the corrupt government and what is currently taking place.
+I was born in the tropics of beautiful South Africa, but my family left because of the high crime and moved to the Isle of Man.

 I grew up in the Isle of Man, known as Ellan Vannin in the Manx language.
 The Island has more runic inscriptions than anywhere else in the British Isles, including the oldest continuous parliament in the world.
 The parliament, Tynwald, was founded by Vikings more than 1,000 years ago, and the Island maintains it’s independent identity (it is not part of the United Kingdom).

 Fast-forward many moons later and I now live on Canada’s smallest province, Prince Edward Island.
 Pristine beaches are never too far away.
 Red dirt roads are lined with lupins in the summer.
 Locals wait in vehicles to let you walk across the road.

 From reading the above, you’ve probably guessed correctly that travel is a huge part of my life.
 My feet are always itching for more faraway lands where emerald bays, unlikely lagoons, and many more surprises are in store.

 Travel has helped pave the way for me to become a writer and work on radio, online media, and now in print.
 But writing is more than just work for me, it’s a passion.
 Writing offers an escape – in the true sense of the word – from the rest of the world.